google/WebFundamentals/src/content/en/updates/2017/02/media-session.md

 Note that media action handlers will persist.
-This is very similar to the event listener pattern except that handling an event means that the browser steps doing any default behaviour and uses this as a signal that your web app supports the media action.
+This is very similar to the event listener pattern except that handling an event means that the browser stops doing any default behaviour and uses this as a signal that your web app supports the media action.
 Hence, media action controls won't be shown unless you set the proper action handler.